Dr. Cornelius Tilton

 He has been Pastor-Teacher of the Irish Channel Christian Fellowship for 29 years and served on staff at Celebration Church in Metairie, La (a suburb of New Orleans) as Pastor of Missions in from January 2007 through August 2008.

 Since 2000, he has been a short term missionary to Ghana, West Africa, where the Irish Channel Christian Fellowship has assisted the National Baptist Convention of America build a Polytechnic school and seminary and has supported over 16 children and young adults in their educational pursuits.
 He has also led revivals and leadership development for pastors and church leaders in cities in Ghana, Togo, Liberia and in Turrialba, Costa Rica.
+By 2019 he had already completed 22 trips to West Africa and a visit to Uganda, in East Africa.

 A call to proclaim God’s word has resulted in thirty-seven years of faithful and fulfilling service to God and community.